jayway/webpack-lab/transpile-postcss/README.md

 # Transpile postcss

 In this exercise we continue where we left of in transpile-react.
-Start by running 'npm install'.

 ## Css modules setup